 Big Data Analytics - A Game-Changer In Cancer Treatment

 Researchers are predicting that Big Data analysis has the potential to accelerate cancer treatment and to make good on the promise of more personalized medicine and treatment.

 Data is being utilized to help oncologists in offering tailor-made treatments base on - biopsy specimens, patient history, and other related data.
 Institutions around the world are busy collating myriad forms of cancer-related data from patient case histories and global research and surveys.

 Huge quantities of this data are now being analyzed and examined to spot findings that can be used to create new therapies that can lead to more personalized treatments.
-For instance, researchers in the United States are now sifting through hundreds of gigabytes of image data from thousands of patients to try to find differences that distinguish the different subtypes of breast cancers from each other.
+For instance, researchers in the United States are now sifting through hundreds of gigabytes of image data from thousands of patients to try to find differences that distinguish the different subtypes of breast cancer from each other.
 Given that no cancer is the same, this could be the holy grail of cancer treatment.
 For patients who have non-recurrent cancer, this could lead to milder therapies and treatments.
 The opposite might be right for those with more aggressive or recurrent strains of the disease.